 Leasing out your own private commercial kitchen space is the best option for a food truck business with large-scale aspirations.
 The benefits to having your own kitchen are endless.
 You do not have to worry about kitchen availability, and you can purchase or lease your own equipment to ensure that you have everything you need to execute your menu on a large scale.
 If your space has a front of the house, you can also offer followers a tasting straight from your kitchen.
 Even better, if things go well you can expand your carry-out and pick-up services, or start selling some of your signature items retail.

 Many food truck owners have found that renting out a restaurant kitchen during hours when the restaurant is closed is the most viable option for them.
 You will save money by leasing a space that would otherwise go unused during those hours.
 Furthermore, you will know exactly when you can use the kitchen and when you cannot, avoiding the scheduling issues that can occur with a shared-lease kitchen.

 Schools, churches, and even the local VFW or Elk’s Club may have health inspected and certified commercial kitchen which can be rented, or even in some cases used as long as you sign an agreement to cater events for these organization as a means of payment or donation.

-Once you know what kind of kitchen you want, you can start shopping around to find the best pricing and amenities for your commercial kitchen.
-One great tip to follow is to speak with other local food truck operators to find out which commissary or commercial kitchen they use.
+Once you know what kind of kitchen you want, you can start shopping around.
+Look for the best pricing and amenities for your commercial kitchen.
+One great tip to follow is to speak with other local food truck operators.
+They can tell you which commissary or commercial kitchen they use.
 Some may, or may not suggest using their current kitchen, but at least you can find out the current rates in your area.
-Your local health department can provide you with a list of the registered commercial kitchens in your area as well, some municipalities have even started providing these lists from their websites.
+Your local health department can provide you with a list of the registered commercial kitchens in your area as well.
+Some municipalities have even started providing these lists from their websites.